Darnethal0z/Anweddol-server/docs/source/administration_guide/troubleshooting.md

 $ sudo usermod -aG libvirt anweddol
 ```

-## Interface '...' does not exists on system
+## Interface '[...]' does not exists on system

+*Description* :

-*Description* : The specified network interface does not exists on system.
+The specified network interface does not exists on system.

+*Solution* :

-*Solution* : Create it, or if the interface in question is the default `virbr0`, you need to start the `libvirtd` daemon to make in appear :
+Create it, or if the interface in question is the default `virbr0`, you need to start the `libvirtd` daemon to make in appear :

 ```
 $ sudo systemctl start libvirtd.service
 ```

 The `virbr0` interface should now exists, check with `ip a`.

-## `Network interface name [...] is too long [...]`

-*Description* : The value specified in the field `virtual_network_name` in the config file is longer than the allowed interval.

-*Solution* : Choose a name shorter than 16 characters.